What is a Comptroller in Accounting?

-The comptroller (which is slightly different from the controller) works as a high-level executive position in the financial services industry, either in the private sector or in state governments or federal government department or other government organizations within the United States.
-Someone working in this accounting position has at least a bachelor’s in accounting, although a higher education, such as a master’s degree will take them much farther.
+The acting comptroller (which is slightly different from a financial controller) works in a high-level executive position in the financial services industry, either in the private sector or in state governments or federal government department or other government organizations within the United States.
+Someone working in this accounting position must have at least a bachelor’s in accounting, although a higher education, such as a master’s degree, will take them much farther.
 You can choose which degree to earn based on your career goals.

-In some organizations, as the comptroller, you’re so high in the hierarchy that you’re just below executives in the C-suites, you may report directly to the cheif operating officer (COO) or the chief financial officer (CFO).
+In some organizations, you’ll be high enough in the hierarchy that you’re just below executives in the C-suites, you may report directly to the cheif operating officer (COO) or the chief financial officer (CFO).
 You'll be a manager with considerable responsibility, overseeing the daily financial and accounting tasks within your organization.
 You are responsible for preparing different types of financial statements.
 These include balance sheets and income statements, each audit by an internal or excternal auditor, and income and expense projections.
 You may be responsible for reducing costs.
-Depending on your experience, you may also provide your opinions on financial decisions or new opportunities for the company.
+Depending on your work experience, you may also provide your opinions on financial decisions or new opportunities for the company.
 You may also be asked to weigh in on the acquisition of a new company or other assets and review the planning of additional special training programs for employees on new technology, law, security, or other content.

 Introduction and Overview

-Even though two positions with similar-sounding names exist, the comptroller is higher up on the corporate ladder.
 If you’re a comptroller, you may work with one or more controllers as they evaluate financial spreadsheets, but you'll be above them in the company heirarchy.
 No matter how busy you are, you have to stay up-to-date on the company’s budgeting process.
-You also have to ensure that the company operates within its budget.
-If the company has gone public, with shareholders, you’ll spend much of your time communicating with these individuals.
+You'll be ensuring that the company operates within its budget.
+If the company has gone public with shareholders, you’ll spend much of your time communicating with these individuals.

 You’ll have to understand the principles of accounting and business.
 For these responsibilities, the backing of a master’s in accounting or a master’s in business administration gives your advice and opinions much more weight.
 No matter your college degree, you'll likely want to spend time on continuing education courses to maintain certifications and to continue to learn soft skills.
 While math skills will come in handy in getting this far, you'll also need leadership skills and decision making ability, in addition to communication to continue succeeding and earn improved compensation for the work you do.

 Typical Functions of a Comptroller

 This is a financial management position and your main responsibility is as a financial controller.
-You'll oversee the roles and functions of the bookkeepers, accountants and controllers within their departments.
+You'll oversee the roles and functions of the bookkeepers, accountants, and controllers within their departments.

 Once you know where the money is going, you may intervene, helping the management in that department to identify areas where they can save money.